yashwanthm/cowin-vaccine-booking/README.md

 # Backers
 - Special thanks to https://rollbar.com for the kind gesture to offer a free account.
 The app uses Rollbar to stay alerted of production issues and keep the software bug free.
+- https://github.com/nirajgeorgian for support with development
+- https://github.com/yashtibrewal for support with polling frequency managment research